Types of Wasps: Pictures and Identification

 picture of a red-marked pachodynerus.

-Potter and Mason Wasps (Eumeninae), the most diverse of the five vespid subfamilies, receive their name based on their pot shaped mud nests.
 The approximately two hundred and fifty North America species get described as solitary, predator wasps and beneficial insects because of their use of caterpillars and other insect larvae as their principle larvae hosts.

-picture of an Ammophila wasp
+picture of an Ammophilia wasp

-Approximately one hundred and twenty five thread-waisted wasps (Sphecidae) call North America home.
+Approximately one hundred and twenty five thread-waisted wasps call North America home.
 Familiar to most people as the long, thin wasps that occupy flower tops during the warmer seasons, their sometimes fragile look masks their predatory nature.
 Thread-waisted wasps capture and paralyze a variety of insect species and then transport them to their nests as hosts and feed their own larvae.

 Fortunately their predatory nature extends only to the insect world.
 By and large they are solitary wasps that build nests in the ground to rear their young.